explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > Many of the niche details, like Table 1, are perhaps unnecessary for the main paper

-We would like to keep Table 1 in the body of the paper to be explicit about the specific linguistic/quantitative LLM competencies we evaluate in the paper.
-However it may be possible to streamline the figure a bit.
-We will also make a pass over the paper for other details that might be spurious for our audience here.
+We prefer to keep Table 1 in the body of the paper, to be explicit about the specific linguistic/quantitative LLM competencies evaluated in the paper; however it should be possible to streamline the figure a bit.
+We will also make a pass over the paper for other details that might be spurious for the ICLR audience.

 ## Planned revisions to paper

 - Clarify manually-annotated subsets of SciGen are randomly chosen; add additional manual annotations to grow subset from 2% to 5%.
 We will include this data set as supplementary material and release it as an open source benchmark.
 - Evaluate SuggestionAgent performance against manual annotations; estimate noise in SuggestionAgent labelling.
 - Extend our correctness evaluation (Fig. 6(b)) to full SciGen dataset, using SuggestionAgent annotations (and adjusted for noise)
+- Expand the treatment of RQ2